Charles A.P. Bartlett

-Charles Allen Parker Bartlett was an American politician from Pennsylvania who served in the Pennsylvania State Senate, representing the 18th district from 1939 to 1942.
+Charles Allen Parker Bartlett (November 17, 1880 – March 18, 1948), was an American politician from Pennsylvania who served in the Pennsylvania State Senate, representing the 18th district from 1939 to 1942.
 During his tenure, the 18th district represented the Northampton County, Pennsylvania.

 Biography

 Early life

 Bartlett was born in Concord, Massachusetts, on November 17, 1880, to Charles H. Bartlett and Mary A. Née Hobson.
-As a child, his family moved to Easton, Pennsylvania, where he received a public high school education and didn't attend any college.
+When he was a child, his family moved to Easton, Pennsylvania, where he received a public high school education and did not attend college.
 He worked as a secretary, treasurer, and sales agent for local manufacturing firms from 1904 to 1933.

 Military Service

 Bartlett joined the Pennsylvania National Guard in 1904 and during World War I, achieved the rank of Captain commanding Rainbow Division's 149th Machine Gun Battalion's Company A, as part of the American Expeditionary Forces from 1917 to 1919.
 After the war, he also served as a Major of the Pennsylvania National Guard's coastal artillery until 1923.